 The Tragedy of Coriolanus | Burning House

-Along with the growing popularity of the downfall of Coriolanus having some interesting implications of the current social climate, it allows for a thrilling, complex and terrifyingly contemporary tragedy to finally see the light of day.
+While the growing popularity of the downfall of Coriolanus having some unsettling implications of the current social climate, it allows for a thrilling, complex and terrifyingly contemporary tragedy to finally see the light of day.
 While the play is infamously divisive, having being used as both fascist and communist propaganda, Robert Johnson’s production sticks closer to the text in exploring both the virtuous and the despicable within all characters in a war between public influence and jealous privacy, tyranny and political game-play.

 Kerrie-Anne Baker’s Volumnia exudes regal power, offering both comfort and control to her son at the mere touch of a hand and balancing subtle command and rage with a finale of crumbling vulnerability.